Prune Your Roses Right

-Since we typically only prune our roses once a year, it can be tough remembering how and when to do it.
+Since you're typically only supposed to prune roses once a year, it can be tough remembering how and when to do it.
+And the pruning timing, techniques, and methods all depend on which type of roses you having in your garden.
 If you need a refresher, here's our guide.

 Cut back your hybrid tea, grandiflora, and floribunda roses to about 18 inches tall in early spring, just before they start to grow.
 One guide to help you know when to prune is to watch for forsythia to bloom.
 In the coldest climates, prune these roses back to live growth.
 It may be as low as 8 inches, depending on how severe the winter was.